junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Vince Vincente is not having a good day.

-The show tonight was actually great, Tommy and the rest of the band were excited, the crowd was noisy.
+The show tonight was actually great, Tommy and the rest of the band were excited, the crowd was loud.
 Though honestly, he doesn't see the point of having a regroup for the Ladyheart, he's just doing those old friends a favor.

 "They are hosting the biggest rock metal festival on the planet and they invited us."
 Tommy told him on the phone when he was driving half way across the country.
 He didn't bother to ask who are "they" but just listened.